 Getting started with the Centre for Accessible Learning

-If you need an accommodation, it is important to see us as soon as possible.
+If you need an academic accommodation, it is important to see us as soon as possible.
 The process of registering can take some time.
 We are here to help you throughout your time at Camosun.

-If you have documented needs that require accommodation in the classroom, the Centre for Accessible Learning offers services to help.
+If you have documented needs that require academic accommodation in the classroom, the Centre for Accessible Learning offers services to help.

-- Learning disabilities
+- Specific Learning Disabilities